RELAXATION TECHNIQUES FOR EPILEPSY

 by Marcela De Vivo

 Epilepsy is a condition that affects more than three million Americans, many of which battle regular seizures.
 While the likelihood of developing epilepsy increases, about one-percent of people have epilepsy in the United States by age 20.
-By age 75, three-percent of the United States population will have been diagnosed with epilepsy or experienced some type of seizure according to the Epilepsy Therapy Project.
+1 in 26 people in the USA will have been diagnosed with epilepsy or experienced some type of seizure at some point in their lives according to the Epilepsy Foundation.

 Medications can help to control seizures, and many people can effectively manage epilepsy.
 In fact, about 70-percent of adults who have epilepsy are expected to enter remission – meaning five seizures or less per year – once the right medication is found.